What is Vulnerability Management Process?

 Prioritization by Vulnerability Severity:

 Most business organizations rely purely on the severity level of the risks to mitigate them.
-The CVSS score is one of the popular standards to represent the severity of the risks.
+The CVSS score is one of the popular standards to represent the severity of the risks which includes critical vulnerabilities at the top.
 The score has four scales: critical, high, medium, and low.
 IT experts perform the remediation efforts as per these severity data.

 Incorporating Threat Data to Prioritization: